What that actually means in practice

 - Revisit the ICP on a quarterly operating cadence.

 A strong ideal customer profile is not meant to exclude opportunity for the sake of being narrow.
-It is meant to concentrate effort where learning compounds.
+It is meant to concentrate effort where the team learns the fastest.
 When marketing targets the right accounts, sales has better conversations.
-When customer success knows the account pattern, onboarding tightens.
+When customer success knows the account pattern, onboarding gets smoother.
 When product understands the segment, roadmap tradeoffs become clearer.